Foundation / Corporation

 - Innovative or unique approaches to solving community problems;

 - A focus on addressing root causes of problems;

 - Efficient use of community resources.
 Strong consideration will be given to requests that include plans for coordination, cooperation and sharing among nonprofit organizations, with a view toward strengthening service provision and avoiding unnecessary duplication;

 - Support from the community, including potential funders, other nonprofits, community leaders and potential beneficiaries;

 - The ability to track and report clear, measurable results;

 - A thoughtful, reasonable plan for obtaining continuing financial support from internal and/or external sources once Foundation grant funds are expended.

-In order to be considered, potential applicants must be organizations described in section 501 (c) 3 of the Internal Revenue Code.
+- All applicants must have current status as a public charity as defined in section 501 (c) 3 of the Internal Revenue Code

 (a) Serving the Toledo, Ohio area, OR;